syntexapps/Privacy-Policy/README.md

 You have the right to:
 - Access your data stored in the app
 - Delete your shopping lists and data
+- **Delete your account completely** - You can delete your account and all associated data through the app settings
 - Opt out of data collection (where applicable)
 - Contact us with privacy concerns

+### Account Deletion

+To delete your account:
+1. Open the app and go to Settings
+2. Scroll down to the "Delete Account" section
+3. Tap "Delete Account" and confirm your choice
+4. Your account and all personal data will be permanently deleted

+**Note:** If you have an active subscription, please cancel it in your app store settings before deleting your account.

 ## Data Security